maikszusevics/IT-Security-Support-Bootcamp/Networking/OSI-model.md

 ### Intersection of OSI and TCP/IP

 The OSI and TCP/IP models both explain network communication, but differ in structure and application.
 OSI is a **conceptual/theoretical** seven-layer model used for teaching and deepening understanding, while TCP/IP is a **practical** four-layer model that actually runs the internet.
 TCP/IP simplifies OSI by condensing its seven layers into four: Application (combining OSI's top three layers), Transport, Internet (equivalent to OSI's Network layer), and Network Interface (combining OSI's bottom two layers).
 OSI provides detailed theoretical understanding, while TCP/IP is more relevant for real-world network implementation and troubleshooting.

+## Encapsulation

+- The actual data that needs to be transmitted (For example a message from a messaging app) is a sequence of 1s and 0s.
+- During transmission, the message is attached to other sequences of 1s and 0s.
+	- These sequences are **standardised structures** that allow the transmission to be interpreted at each step along its journey.
+		- The specific structures attached define which layer of the TCP/IP model the data is currently passing through.
+	- When the data reaches a boundary between layers, a new set of standardised structures is **added onto** the existing ones.
+		- This **layering process** is called **encapsulation** and it ensures the data can be unpacked (**decapsulated**) and understood correctly, step by step, at the destination.

+These **standardised structures of 1s and 0s** are called **headers** (if they come before the data), or **footers/trailers** (if they come after).
+Headers are always present, footers are protocol-specific and used when verification or end-of-transmission markers are required.

+The **layering/adding** of headers/footers is called **encapsulation**.

+During each layer, the **encapsulated** data is called the **payload**.

+At the top layer (Application layer), the **payload** is the actual data you're sending, like the message in a text, or contents of a webpage, or the data in a file transfer.

+During each **encapsulation**, the entire transmission including all headers/footers of previous layers becomes the new **payload**.

 ## Summary Table